ricsanfre/pi-cluster/docs/_docs/opentelemetry-collector.md

 The OTLP receiver must be enabled before the OpenTelemetry Collector starts exporting metrics to Prometheus.
 Otherwise metric export requests to `/api/v1/otlp` will fail.

 {{site.data.alerts.end}}

+See further details about using Prometheus as OpenTelemetry metrics backend in the [Prometheus documentation](https://prometheus.io/docs/guides/opentelemetry).

 ### Elasticsearch exporter